gourbeyd/gourbeyd.github.io/tabs/about.md

 ---
-title: Welcome to the Realm of Knowledge
+title: Welcome to Oste's Realm of Knowledge
 # The About page
 # v2.0
 # https://github.com/cotes2020/jekyll-theme-chirpy